michellepace/seaborn-plot-consistency-guide/README.md

 A practical guide to creating consistent visualisations in Seaborn using the new `seaborn.objects` API.
 This notebook demonstrates how to maintain visual consistency across your data visualisations with minimal effort.

+**Important Edit**

+Read this notebook for 10 minutes, the concepts.
+Then use Plotly Express (100%).
+I wish I found this out sooner.

 ## Usage

 Open Notebook here: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/michellepace/seaborn-plot-consistency-guide/blob/main/Seaborn_Consistency_Guide.ipynb)